coolhead/flint-docs/01.getting_started/02.installation/docs.md

 ---
 ## Install Flint on remote server or cloud virtual machine
-To install flint on remore server you need to perform some configuration
+To install flint on remore server you need to perform some additional configuration

 * Update **flint.cluster.hostname** parameter in **config/application.cfg** with hostname of server
 * Update **tcp-ip/member** parameter in **config/cluster.xml** with hostname of server